-New office building: the project is located in Essen, directly on the UNESCO world heritage site of “Zeche Zollverein”, a former coal mine industrial complex, visited by over 1,5 million people per year.
-The new office building – with a special focus on the Cradle to Cradle principles - will host over 200 high quality office work places, meeting and conference rooms, a rooftop garden.
+New office building: the project is located in Essen, directly on the UNESCO world heritage site of “Zeche Zollverein”, a former coal mine industrial complex, visited by over 1.5 million people a year.
+The new office building – with a special focus on the Cradle to Cradle principles - will host over 200 high quality office work places, meeting and conference rooms, and a rooftop garden.

-Green Design Centre in Bosnia ed Erzegovina is envisioned as a location that will be showcasing principles of circular buildings.
+Green Design Centre in Bosnia and Herzegovina is envisioned as a location that will be showcasing principles of circular buildings.
 It is open to the public and has educational purposes.
-As such, it will be a part of a new innovation park in Mostar, where different aspects of sustainable living will be integrated, such as urban farming, wind mills, open workplaces for disabled children and open expo exhibiting innovation sustainable concepts.
+As such, it will be a part of a new innovation park in Mostar, where different aspects of sustainable living will be integrated, such as urban farming, wind mills, open workplaces for disabled children and an open expo exhibiting innovation sustainable concepts.